-In order to be eligible for LIHTC in Colorado, a project must comply with all of the mandatory provisions of the 2011 or 2015 Enterprise Green Communities criteria as amended for Colorado.
-In addition, new construction projects must earn a minimum of 35 points from the Optional Criteria, while rehabilitation projects must earn a minimum of 30 points from the Optional Criteria.
+A project must comply with all of the mandatory provisions of the 2011 or 2015 EGC criteria as amended for Colorado.
+In addition, new construction projects must earn a minimum of 35 points from the optional criteria, while rehabilitation projects must earn a minimum of 30 points from the optional criteria.
 CHFA may waive compliance with specific criteria if the applicant can demonstrate that the criteria creates a substantial hardship or is inadvisable for a specific project, and that an alternative proposal will meet the intent of the criteria.

-CHFA provides several additional alternative options for meeting several measures of the 2011 Enterprise Green Communities Criteria.
-For these allowed amendments, please see the instructions tab in the Green Communities Certification Workbook located at www.chfainfo.com/arh/lihtc/pages/application_egc-preliminary-documents.aspx.
+CHFA provides several additional alternative options for meeting several measures of the 2011 EGC Criteria.
+For these allowed amendments, please see the instructions tab in the EGC Certification Workbook located at www.chfainfo.com/arh/lihtc/pages/application_egc-preliminary-documents.aspx.

-Projects must meet a minimum number of Green Communities criteria from each of the following categories:
+Projects must meet a minimum number of EGC Criteria from each of the following categories:

-- Integrated Design Process Sustainable building strategies are considered from the earliest stages of project planning, with an experienced green building design specialist participating at every stage; - Location and Neighborhood Fabric Locations that conserve resources, take advantage of existing infrastructure and civic amenities, are close to transportation, and contribute to the fabric of healthy, livable communities; - Site Improvements Chosen to conserve natural resources, improve operational efficiencies, enhance health, and promote public or nonautomotive means of transit; - Water Conservation Utilization of water-efficient appliances and fixtures, low water landscaping and irrigation, and gray water (water recaptured and recycled from showers, sinks, and clothes washers) when possible; - Energy Efficiency A guiding principle in all stages of development, including efficient construction methods, design, and insulation of units for efficient heating and cooling; use of ENERGY STARTM appliances; and efficient interior and exterior lighting;
+- Integrated Design Process Sustainable building strategies are considered from the earliest stages of project planning, with an experienced green building design specialist participating at every stage; - Location and Neighborhood Fabric Locations that conserve resources, take advantage of existing infrastructure and civic amenities, are close to transportation, and contribute to the fabric of healthy, livable communities; - Site Improvements Chosen to conserve natural resources, improve operational efficiencies, enhance health, and promote public or nonautomotive means of transit; - Water Conservation Utilization of water-efficient appliances and fixtures, low-water landscaping and irrigation, and gray water (water recaptured and recycled from showers, sinks, and clothes washers) when possible; - Energy Efficiency A guiding principle in all stages of development, including efficient construction methods, design, and insulation of units for efficient heating and cooling; use of ENERGY STARTM appliances; and efficient interior and exterior lighting;

-- Materials Beneficial to the Environment Including reuse and recycling on the construction site to decrease waste, and use of building products and techniques that contribute to more durable, healthy, and resource-efficient buildings; - Healthy Living Environment Including the use of safe biodegradable materials such as Low/No VOC paints and primers, adhesives, and sealants; use of materials and construction techniques to reduce mold and ensure adequate ventilation; garage isolation; and - Operations and Maintenance Training for employees and residents to explain and assist in the preservation of the property's green character.
+- Materials Beneficial to the Environment Including reuse and recycling on the construction site to decrease waste, and use of building products and techniques that contribute to more durable, healthy, and resource-efficient buildings; - Healthy Living Environment Including the use of safe biodegradable materials such as Low-/No-VOC paints and primers, adhesives, and sealants; use of materials and construction techniques to reduce mold and ensure adequate ventilation; garage isolation; and - Operations and Maintenance Training for employees and residents to explain and assist in the preservation of the property's green character.